Su Yuanchun: Construction career

-With the French colonization of Vietnam, Su organized a army to guard the French border, deploying troops separately, strictly rectified, and supervised the drills as the French were set on expanding their influence to Southeast China.
+With the French colonization of Vietnam, Su organized an army to guard the French border, deploying troops separately, strictly rectified, and supervised the drills as the French were set on expanding their influence to Southeast China.
 He also repaired the Zhennan Pass as well as the gates and established 165 forts and watchtowers, 109 passes, and 66 checkpoints.
 When Su Yuanchun made his headquarters at Longzhou, he built some military roads along the way, dredged the Ming River and established the Yonglong Car Ferry Company through a joint-stock partnership between officials and businessmen to ensure the smooth transportation of military materials and promote the development of the local economy.
 When he arrived at Longzhou, he also established the Manufacturing Bureau, Gunpowder Bureau, Military Uniform Bureau there.
 When he moved back to the Sino-French border, he encouraged the guards to have their relatives move to the frontier with the promise of allocating funds for housing.
 Later on, he opened up some coal mines at Southern Xinjiang, established trade markets to promote the economic circulation of commodities and established the Tongfeng Academy.